 Best for reducing skin peeling: Sun Bum Cool Down Aloe Vera Gel

 - Key ingredients: Aloe vera leaf extract, glycerin, vitamin E, and tea tree oil.

 This product contains aloe vera gel, vitamin E, and tea tree oil to moisturize and calm sunburned skin.
 Vitamin E

 According to the company, this product has been approved by dermatologists and has a lightweight, non-greasy texture.

 Reviewers claim that it helps reduce skin peeling and soreness after sunburn.

-The company recommend keeping this gel in the refrigerator so that it cools the skin and also to prolong its shelf life.
+The company recommends keeping this gel in the refrigerator to cool the skin and prolong its shelf life.

 This contains a 1% concentration of hydrocortisone, a medication that can help ease itching caused by sunburn.
 It also contains ceramides and hyaluronic acid, which add moisture to the skin to relieve dryness.

 According to the company, this cream is fragrance-free and has an emollient formula that provides long lasting relief from dry or itchy skin.